jennicar/OOP/README.md

 # OOP

-C++ - Applying object-orientation to a planner object.
+Python - Applying object-orientation to a planner object.